Topics GCP Renovation Seminar" was held

 2. afternoon session

-(1) Recent developments of ICH E-Guideline
+(1) The latest trend of ICH E-Guideline

 Dr. Yuki Ando, Pharmaceuticals and Medical Devices Agency (PMDA)